cotes2020/jekyll-theme-chirpy/_posts/00Basic/Network/ApplicationServerAttacks-S+7thch9/Spoofing/2020-07-16-DNSsecurtiy.md

 - Normally, computer uses a DNS server provided by the organization or ISP.
   - DNS servers are generally deployed in an organization's network to improve resolution response performance by caching previously obtained query results.

-- <font color=blue> Poisoning attacks on a single DNS server </font>
+- <font color=LightSlateBlue> Poisoning attacks on a single DNS server </font>
   - affect the users serviced directly by the compromised server or indirectly by its downstream server(s) if applicable.

 - To perform a cache poisoning attack, the attacker exploits a flaw in the DNS software.

-- <font color=blue> If the server does not correctly validate DNS responses </font> to ensure that they are from an authoritative source (using DNSSEC)
+- <font color=LightSlateBlue> If the server does not correctly validate DNS responses </font> to ensure that they are from an authoritative source (using DNSSEC)
   - the server will caching the incorrect entries locally
   - and serve them to other users that make the same request.
   - direct users of a website to another site of the attacker's choosing.